GSA/piv-guides/_includes/network_index.md

 *  You're using Microsoft Active Directory to manage your Windows network
 *  Domain Controllers are Microsoft 2008 R2 or 2012
 *  User workstations joined to the network are Windows 7, Windows 8 or Windows 10
-   * There are options for workstations that are Mac OS based and joined to a Windows network - to be covered in updated to this guide
+   * There are options for workstations that are Mac OS based and joined to a Windows network - to be covered in addendums to this guide